-Start your weekends the best way we know: with quality Champagne, live chucking and carving stations, and a full charcuterie and cheese board
+Start your weekends with quality Champagne, live chucking and carving stations, and a full charcuterie and cheese boards

 Sundays in Singapore are for indulging in quality R&R – especially with a bottomless flute of crisp, cold Champagne in hand.
 Lucky for the food-obsessed, there’s no shortage of swanky brunches and brunch buffets in town, complete with a free-flow of quality tipple.
 Here are our picks for the best Champagne brunches in the city, which we promise are well worth the calories.